tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 - Audit logs and security events from the API server
 - Cluster configuration information from the control plane
 - Workload configuration from Azure Policy
-- Security signals and events from the node level
+- Security signals and events from the node/pod

 In terms of deployment, that means:
 A Defender profile deployed to each node provides the runtime protections and collects signals from nodes using eBPF technology: it relies on a <a href="https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/">DaemonSet</a> to ensure all nodes in the cluster are covered.